A moist pumpkin coffee cake topped with a delicious brown sugar streusel and maple glaze. This amazing fall dessert is seriously divine!

 - 6 Tablespoons salted butter (melted)

 - 3/4 cup powdered sugar

-- 1-2 Tablespoon pure maple syrup
+- 1-2 Tablespoons pure maple syrup

 - 1 Tablespoon milk

-Preheat the oven to 350°F. Spray a 9×13″ pan with non-stick cooking spray or line with parchment paper.
-For a thicker cake use a 9×9″ pan.
+- Preheat the oven to 350°F. Spray a 9×13″ pan with non-stick cooking spray or line with parchment paper.
+For a thicker cake, use a 9×9″ pan.

-Cover pumpkin coffee cake until ready to serve.
+- Cover until ready to serve.